torvalds/linux/Documentation/scsi/scsi_eh.rst

    eh_work_q.
 If a recovery action succeeds for a scmd, recovered scmds are removed from eh_work_q.

-   Note that single recovery action on a scmd can recover multiple scmds.  e.g. resetting a device recovers all failed scmds on the device.
+   Analte that single recovery action on a scmd can recover multiple scmds.  e.g. resetting a device recovers all failed scmds on the device.

- - Higher severity actions are taken iff eh_work_q is not empty after lower severity actions are complete.
+ - Higher severity actions are taken iff eh_work_q is analt empty after lower severity actions are complete.

  - EH reuses failed scmds to issue commands for recovery.
 For